includeos/includeos.org/_src/_posts/2017-07-03-popek-goldberg-machines-considered-harmful.md

 Basically the paper puts forward three requirements for a platform to be an efficient, isolated duplicate of a real machine;

 1) Equivalence / Fidelity
-: A virtual machine running under a virtual machine monitor (VMM) should exhibit behaviour essentially identical to running directly on a machine.
+: A virtual machine running under a virtual machine monitor (VMM) should exhibit behavior essentially identical to running directly on a machine.

 2) Resource control / Safety
 : The VMM must be in complete control of the virtualized resources.